intel/pepc/README.md

 pip3 install --upgrade .
 ```

-Note, 'pepc' has to be run with superuser (root) privileges in many cases, and if you install it
+Note: pepc needs to be run with superuser (root) privileges in many cases.
+If you install it using
-with the '--user' option of 'pip3', it won't work "out of the box".
-This is why we do not recommend
+the --user option of pip3, it won't work "out of the box".
+Therefore, we do not recommend using the
-using '--user'.
+--user option.

 ## Standalone version

-You can also create a standalone version of this tool by cloning the repository and running a couple
+You can also create a standalone version of this tool, but it still requires the dependencies to be
-of commands.
-Below is an example.
-You may want to adjust the '#!/usr/bin/python3' shebang in it.
+installed on the target system.

+Here is how to create a standalone pepc version.

 First of all, make sure the below command prints "Good".
-It verifies that your
+It verifies that your '/usr/bin/python3'
-'/usr/bin/python3' version is greater than 3.8:
+version is greater than 3.8:

 ```
 /usr/bin/python3 -c 'import sys; ver=sys.version_info; \
-print("Good") if ver.major>2 and ver.minor>7 else print("Bad")'
+print("Good") if ver.major>2 and ver.minor>8 else print("Bad")'
 ```

-Create the standalone version of 'pepc'.
+Create the standalone version of pepc.

 ```
 git clone https://github.com/intel/pepc.git --branch release pepc